Victor Morel is a PhD student at Inria, in the Privatics team.

 His thesis aims to protect privacy by enhancing information and consent in the IoT.
 Following the recent General Data Protection Regulation, he proposes concrete means for data subjects to gain access on data collection in IoT environments, and to electronically express their own binding privacy policies.

 He appreciates sober, hackable, and accessible technology that works.

 Besides his academic activities, he cofounded FELINN, an association defending decentralization, privacy, and free software through popular education.

 CoIoT is an ongoing project to manage consent in the IoT.
 It is an Android app that enables the definition of user privacy policies, and interacts automatically with IoT devices according to the user’s choices.

 This year, I teach a full-time duty in Databases at

 UGA (fr and en).

 At Insa de Lyon (2016-2019), I have taught:

 Computer basics: Networks and Security (fr),

-Back at Uppsala University, I was a teacher assistant in Database Design I (en).
+At Uppsala University (2016), I was a teacher assistant in Database Design I (en).